 The Land of the Pharaohs has appealed to the imagination of travellers for centuries.
 Centred on the timeless Nile River, the vast temples, pyramids and tombs never lose their power to impress.
-But Egypt has a great deal more to offer – Coptic quarters that are home to the world’s oldest Christian community, UNESCO listed Islamic areas that welcome all humanity, thriving towns and cities, the rugged landscape of the Sinai, Nubian villages in the south of the country, the grandeur of the Nile, and above all an energetic and friendly people.
+But Egypt has a great deal more to offer – Coptic quarters that are home to the world’s oldest Christian community, UNESCO listed Islamic areas that welcome all humanity, thriving towns and cities, the rugged landscape of the Sinai, Nubian villages in the south of the country, and above all an energetic and friendly people.

 These are some of the places that I like to take travellers –

-In Cairo, the Pyramids and Sphinx (of course!), the wonderful Old Kingdom site of Saqqara with its Stepped Pyramid, the Citadel of Saladin overlooking the older quarters, the exotic bazaar of Khan al Khalili, the ancient churches (and synagogue) of Coptic Cairo,the treasure house of the Egyptian Museum and the rarely visited maze of back streets in medieval Cairo, where commercial life goes on as it has for centuries.
+In Cairo, the Pyramids and Sphinx (of course!), the wonderful Old Kingdom site of Saqqara with its Stepped Pyramid, the Citadel of Saladin overlooking the older quarters, the exotic bazaar of Khan al Khalili, the ancient churches (and synagogue) of Coptic Cairo, the treasure house of the Egyptian Museum and the rarely visited maze of back streets in medieval Cairo, where commercial life goes on as it has for centuries.

 Alexandria is not on most tourist itineraries, but this atmospheric Mediterranean city is a great place to spend a few days.
 It has the restored Fort Qaytbay overlooking the sea, the Roman Amphitheatre (the only one of its kind in Egypt), the eerie Catacombs of Kom as Shoqafa and the magnificent modern Library.
 An evening stroll along the waterfront, perhaps looking out for a seafood restaurant and chatting to the locals, is a beautiful and relaxing way to pass the time.